agro23/GummiCompany/README.md

 * Fully functioning Review model with tests for: - X
 	- The constructor
 	- Equals()
-	- Method for checking if rating is between 1-5,
+	- Method for checking if rating is between 1-5 -- N/A THE FORM LIMITS THE INPUT
-	- Method for checking if the Review’s content_body contains less than 255 characters.
+	- Method for checking if the Review’s content_body contains less than 255 characters. -- N/A THE FORM LIMITS THE INPUT

 * Products can be created, retrieved, updated, and removed from the database, as demonstrated by integration tests for:
 	- Create()